 Not all homeschoolers have family members who are willing or able to share the responsibilities of homeschooling, but for those of us that do, there are many creative ways to outsource a portion of your teaching responsibilities to another family member.

-Let Dad lead family devotions.
-Breakfast and bedtime are both great opportunities for this.
+Family devotions are a great place for dads to get involved.
+Breakfast and bedtime are opportune times for this.
 Some ideas include reading a few verses of Scripture and discussing; practicing a memory verse or a hymn together; talking about what you learned at church that week; or using a formal Bible curriculum.
 Remember short and sweet is often best.
 If you do ten to fifteen minutes most days of the week, you can cover a lot of ground over the course of a whole year.

 Review & Memory Work